Dodo (Raphus cucullatus) back from extinction.

 The first time I saw a Dodo was in The Museum of Scotland in Edinburgh, it left a lasting impression on me, I must have been around 12.

-The flightless and fearless bird did not have any predators before humans and there was plenty of food on the island this would have made them very comfortable and happy, they only laid one egg in nests on the ground.
+The flightless and fearless bird did not have any predators before humans and there was plenty of food on the island, this would have made them very comfortable and happy, they only laid one egg in a nest on the ground.

 The model of my dodo has been based on popular images which scientists say are a misinterpretation and there is evidence the bird would be much slimmer.

-This model is 35mm high there is also smaller version at 80mm high
+This model is 80mm high there is also smaller version at 35mm high